mongodb/terraform-provider-mongodbatlas/website/docs/d/private_endpoint.html.markdown

 # mongodbatlas_private_endpoint

 `mongodbatlas_private_endpoint` describe a Private Endpoint.
-This represents a Private Endpoint Connection that wants to retrieve details by ID in an Atlas project.
+This represents a Private Endpoint Connection to retrieve details regarding a private endpoint by id in an Atlas project

 -> **NOTE:** Groups and projects are synonymous terms.
 You may find group_id in the official documentation.